Last Updated on February 8, 2024 by Carrie Stephens

 If a parrot used to talk and lost the ability to do so, it may have a health problem.

-Rather, they mimic sounds to obtain attention, interaction, or rewards, such as food treats.
+Instead, they mimic sounds to obtain attention, interaction, or rewards, such as food treats.
 Mimicking can also be a form of stimulus-response.

 For example, when a bird encounters a stimulus it recognizes (such as the cover being removed from its cage in the morning), it might repeat a phrase that it has learned through repetitive experience.

 This goes hand-in-hand with this situation such as “good morning.”
-Stimulus response is different from having an understanding of what is being said.
+Stimulus-response is different from having an understanding of what is being said.

 However, there are exceptions.
-Perhaps most notably, many readers will already be familiar with the case of Alex, a Timneh African Grey owned, trained and studied by clinical psychologist Dr Irene Pepperberg.
+Perhaps most notably, many readers will already be familiar with the case of Alex, a Timneh African Grey owned, trained, and studied by clinical psychologist Dr Irene Pepperberg.